 Nene and Tsuyoshi are very kind kids, but their manner of speech is a little annoying.
 They tend to repeat the other’s words and speak in third person.

 There’s someone else I feel I should bring up named Meteo.
 She’s the princess of Castanet star-world.
 Even though she has barely two lines in this episode, from the next episode preview and her short screen time here, it seems like she’ll be the antagonist, at least for a short while, sabotaging Comet’s pursuit of the prince in hopes of getting him for herself, so there will be legit conflict in the future.
-Also, I assume her name’s derived from the word meteor.

-The one thing that kinda drags the whole show down is that the series doesn’t really give a legit reason to care about Comet’s mission.
+The one thing that kinda drags the whole show down is that the series doesn’t really give a reason to care about Comet’s mission.
 We never see the prince, they have no connection, the Triangle nebula’s not in danger of war or anything should the Tambourine and Harmonica star-worlds not unite, at least from all I know, so why is the mission so important?

 Art and animation wise, it’s pretty average magical girl fare.
 Simplistic designs with a lot of girly additions and pastel colors.
 Comet’s hair is kinda weird, but I love what they did with her star hair clip.
-They styled the hair that it’s holding up into the star’s tail to make a comet.
+They styled the hair so that it’s held up into the star’s tail to make a comet.
 I thought that was neat.

 Music-wise……eh.
 It’s average bordering on bad.
 It’s very poppy and girly and absolutely none of it is memorable.